algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 Each algorithm in the Algorithm Archive that requires plotting will also output a data file to use for this purpose.
 Even though there are plenty of complex data formats to write to and read from, for the purposes of this text, we will focus on simple ASCII data.
-This is not preferred for any data-intensive task and there are a large number of different storage formats and filetypes available to choose from for your specific purposes; however, the Algorithm Archive intends to provide the simplest explanation of algorithms and methods and we do not want to overcomplicate the process with file input and output.
+This is not preferred for any data-intensive task and there are a large number of different storage formats and file types available to choose from for your specific purposes; however, the Algorithm Archive intends to provide the simplest explanation of algorithms and methods and we do not want to over-complicate the process with file input and output.

 If multiple data sets are required to be plotted, they will also be provided a new file, usually with a zero-padded name such as `file_0000.dat`, `file_0001.dat`, `file_0002.dat`, and so on.
 We will assume that your plotter of choice has limited  three dimensional capabilities and will instead focus on the data format for one and two-dimensional data here